A single scholarship that grew into a student support program.

 A gift of millions that would cover emergency tuition bills.

 Each of these gifts is different in scope, size, and source—but each was called “transformational” by the institution that received them.

-Transformational giving is a term that comes up often in today’s philanthropic landscape—particularly when philanthropist MacKenzie Scott made US$4.2 billion in surprise gifts in 2020 and US$2.7 billion in 2021 to organizations across the U.S., including dozens of colleges.
+Transformational giving is a term that comes up often in today’s philanthropic landscape—particularly in 2020, when philanthropist MacKenzie Scott made US$4.2 billion in surprise gifts to organizations across the U.S., including 35 colleges.
 In 2019, educational philanthropy reached a zenith after 10 years of growth, according to CASE’s Voluntary Support of Education Survey, in no small part because of transformational “megagifts” like Michael Bloomberg’s $1.8 billion gift to Johns Hopkins University in Baltimore.